googleapis/google-cloud-ruby/google-cloud-phishing_protection/MIGRATING.md

 New:
 ```
-# Bring the project_path method into the current class
+# Bring the path helper methods into the current class
 include Google::Cloud::PhishingProtection::V1beta1::PhishingProtectionService::Paths

 def foo